 Open Access Memberships

-Western Sydney is an institutional member of BioMed Central (BMC).
-Ongoing payment of article processing fees is dependent on availability of University funds.
+Ongoing payment of article processing charges (APC) is dependent on availability of University funds.
+The Library administers these funds on behalf of the University.

 Eligibility to access Western Sydney Institutional funds:

 - First author (last for medical) or corresponding author must be a permanent Western Sydney staff member or a higher degree research student whose principal supervisor is a permanent Western Sydney staff member.
 Adjuncts, conjoints, and visiting fellows are not eligible to access these funds.

 - Western Sydney University must be listed as the author’s primary (first) affiliation.

 - The article must meet the definition of research.
 The Australian Research Council defines research as: The creation of new knowledge and/or the use of existing knowledge in a new and creative way to generate new concepts, methodologies, inventions and understandings.
 This could include the synthesis and analysis of previous research to the extent that it is new and creative.